samuelomotayo/data-analyst-sam/README.md

 - Type of Data set: Structured data set
 - Type of Data source: S3 Bucket
 - Data Generator: File - .CSV and Excel Files from humans Model: Relational

+**METHODOLOGY:**
+<br> Task 1: Create a Table in the DynamoDB to ingest semi-structured data.
+Identify the primary key and the permission key.
+<br> Task 2: Still in DynamoDB, explore the (semi-data) item to view the data structure (columns) and content (rows), which will be stored in .JSON file format.
+<br> Task 3: Indicate which folder where the explored data would exported using the S3 folder link.
+<br> Task 4: Previous the exported or stored data from DynamoDB in S3.
+The DynamoDB would automatically create a different folder in the specified location.
+<br> Task 5: Create a Data catalogue – this is the collection of all the tables, the existing and newly added documents.
+This can be done automatically in AWS using the Crawler functionality in AWS Glue.

 **DAP System Architecture** <br>
 ![image](https://github.com/user-attachments/assets/5625f2c5-e4b1-4547-b932-f65c3c153a78)